studyathome-internationally/rehabilitationstechnik/docs/en/chapter7.md

     Dementia is the term used to describe a progressive (advancing) degenerative change in the brain that affects three main areas (other sources form five groups) [@riederer:1998:a, @mihailidis:2000]:

    - _Cognitive impairments_: disturbance of memory (mainly short-term memory), limitations of abstract and rational thinking and judgment, inability or difficulty to remember concrete sequences (order of dressing), problems with speaking and naming, disorientation with respect to date, time, place of residence (danger of “wandering”), spatial disorientation (inability to find a specific room – toilet, bathroom, etc.).
-   - Emotional, behavioral impairments affecting the personality picture: Depression, anxiety, quarrelsomeness, psychosis, hallucinations, paranoia, sleep disturbances.
+   - _Emotional, behavioral impairments affecting the personality picture_: Depression, anxiety, quarrelsomeness, psychosis, hallucinations, paranoia, sleep disturbances.
    - _Physical impairments_: unsteady gait, tendency to fall, incontinence.

    The most common cause of senile dementia is Alzheimer's disease.